institute-of-production-systems/hexaglide-movement-quality-analysis/README.md

 # mdpi-hexaglide-movement-quality-analysis
-Jupyter notebooks with code used for numeric studies of Hexaglide manipulator movement quality
+Jupyter notebooks with Python code used for numeric studies of Hexaglide manipulator movement quality.

+Required Python version: 3.11.9